MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-kv-cache-from-scratch-in-nanovlm-38726c.md

 ).
 This is the foundation of how modern LLMs can generate long outputs efficiently.
 KV Caching in nanoVLM: From Theory to Practice
 Now that we understand the theory behind KV Caching, let’s see how it’s implemented in practice inside our nanoVLM repository.
-This is an ideal testbed, as it&#39;s a super concise and self-contained codebase.
+This is an ideal testbed, as it's a super concise and self-contained codebase.
 KV caching is enabled across three key components in our model:
 - The Attention block that uses and updates the KV cache
 - The Language model that tracks cache per layer